jparrpearson/java-servlet-template/README.md

 ### Deploy with Jetty

-Deploy the generated WAR file to a Jetty container:
+Deploy the exploded web application to a Jetty container:
 ```
 gradle jettyRun
 ```

 Or generate the WAR and deploy to a Jetty container:
 ```
-gradle jettyWarRun
+gradle jettyRunWar
 ```

 Note that the `httpPort` can be set under the `build.gradle` file.